aigis-styleguide/aigis/src/en/Documantation/configs.md

 [Sample: color.html](https://pxgrid.github.io/aigis/styleguide/color.html)

-If you don't need color palette, specify `false` to this option and then Aigis don't generate the color palette page.
+If you don't need the color palette, specify `false` to this option and then Aigis don't generate the color palette page.

 ## preview_class: (optional)
 Type|Default
 ---|---
 String|'aigis-preview'

-Specify class name of the preview area which contains previewed component when Aigis generated a previewed component from code block.
+Specify class name of the preview area which contains previewed component when Aigis generated a previewed component from the code block.
-So, This option helps to operate the your component with JavaScript or add a CSS which is unaffected by CSS of style guide
+So, This option helps to operate your component with JavaScript or add a CSS which is unaffected by CSS of style guide

 > #### Appending previewed component
 For example, you wrote a code block as follows.